 The Board of Education welcomed its new Business Administrator at Tuesday night’s meeting.
-Dana Sullivan, the former Business Administrator of the Montclair public school system, has replaced Vincent Yaniro, who retired at the end of last school year.
+Dana Sullivan, the former Business Administrator of the Montclair public school system, has replaced Vincent Yaniro, who .
 Sullivan, who is a CPA and a licensed public school accountant, has 15 years of experience in the field.
 Prior to becoming a school business administrator, Sullivan spent four years as an assistant business administrator and five years with a public accounting firm.

 Other notes from Tuesday’s meeting:

 - Ninety-seven percent of the 456 members of Westfield High School’s class of 2012 are pursuing some sort of higher education this fall, according to a report recently released by the Office of Counseling Services.
 Among the graduates, 87.5 percent are attending four-year colleges and universities across the country and the world.
 Additionally, 6.5 percent are attending two-year colleges and 1.3 percent have entered vocational, business or other post-high school institutions.
 The remaining three percent of the class has accepted employment, pursued a military career or expressed undecided plans at the time of graduation.